Geography: Geostatistics

 Geostatistics deal with quantitative data analysis, specifically the application of a statistical methodology to the exploration of geographic phenomena.
 Geostatistics is used extensively in a variety of fields, including hydrology, geology, petroleum exploration, weather analysis, urban planning, logistics, and epidemiology.
 The mathematical basis for geostatistics derives from cluster analysis, linear discriminant analysis and non-parametric statistical tests, and a variety of other subjects.
 Applications of geostatistics rely heavily on geographic information systems, particularly for the interpolation (estimate) of unmeasured points.
 Geographers are making notable contributions to the method of quantitative techniques.

 Qualitative methods

-Qualitative geography is descriptive rather than numerical or statistical in nature.
+Qualitative methods in geography are descriptive rather than numerical or statistical in nature.
 They add context to concepts, and explore human concepts like beliefs and perspective that are difficult or impossible to quantify.
-Human geography is much more likely to employ qualitative methods than physical.
+Human geography is much more likely to employ qualitative methods than physical geography.
 Increasingly, technical geographers are attempting to employ GIS methods to qualitative datasets.

 Qualitative cartography

-Qualitative cartography employs many of the same software and techniques as quantitative.
+Qualitative cartography employs many of the same software and techniques as quantitative cartography.
 It may be employed to inform on map practices, or to visualize perspectives and ideas that are not strictly quantitative in nature.
+An example of a form of qualitative cartography is a Chorochromatic map of nominal data, such as land cover or dominant language group in an area.
+Another example is a deep map, or maps that combine geography and storytelling to produce a product with greater information than a two-dimensional image of places, names, and topography.
+This approach offers more inclusive strategies than more traditional cartographic approaches for connecting the complex layers that makeup places.